What are Alternative Investments?

 This trend can be seen broadly across the alternatives industry as well as within specific asset classes.
 As a case study: direct lending.

 Direct lending was created as an asset class in 2008, as a direct response to the GFC.
-Since then, it has become the largest area of growth in the private markets.
+Since then, it has become the largest area of growth in private investments.
 Originally focused on small and medium-sized enterprises (SMEs), it grew in importance when banks reduced lending activities to SMEs, and non-bank lenders stepped in to bridge the gap.

 Now, with non-bank lenders seeking better returns, direct lending has been expanded to include all types of private and public companies, helping to significantly boost AUM allocated to private debt while also meaningfully increasing the type of loan structures that investors must manage and reconcile.